cars10/datetime_mensa/Readme.md

 ### Pull the plan
 You can use the provided `pull_plan.sh` script to pull the `speiseplan.xml` file.
 On my server i have setup a cronjob that runs every 30min between `9:00am` and `11:00am` because thats the timeframe where the plan usally gets updated.

+# TODO
+* add Bistro, Abendmensa and Vegan Menus.
+Feel free to make a PR for that